 Intending Members and Associates are requested to address "The Secretary."
 The Annual Subscription for Members is Two Guineas, with One Guinea Entrance Fee (See privileges).
-The Annual Subscription for Associates is One Guinea, without Entrance Fee.
+The Annual Subscription for Associates is One Gwinea, without Entrance Fee.
 (Both receive the Journal post free).
 In lieu of Annual Subscription, the payment of Twenty Guineas (without Entrance Fee) will constitute a Life Member, or Ten Guineas a Life Associate.

-The payment of a Donation of not less than Sixty Guineas qualifies for the office of Vice-Patron, with all the privileges of a Life Member or Life Associate.
+The payment of a Donation of not less than Sixty Guineas qualifies for the Guine for the twenty for the payment of Life Member of the second second office of Vice-Patron, with all the privileges of a Life Member or Life Associate.
 [It is to be understood, that only such as are professedly Christians are entitled to become Members.]

-\\\ Subscriptions are payable to the "Victoria Institute's" credit at "Barclay's Bank," I, Pall Mall East, S.W., or may be remitted to the Secretary, at the Office.
+Subscriptions are payable to the "VICTORIA INSTITUTE'S" credit at "Barclay's Bank," 1, Pall Mall East, S.W., or may be remitted to the Secretary, at the Office.
 Cheques or Post Office Orders (on General Post Office) should be made payable to "Victoria Institute or order," and crossed "Barclay & Co."